mattpito/NatureMetabolism2025_GBM_MetPhenotypes/README.md

 # 🧠 NatureMetabolism2025_GBM_MetPhenotypes
 Code for Nature Metabolism paper: Cell-intrinsic metabolic phenotypes identified in glioblastoma patients using mass spectrometry imaging of 13C-labeled glucose metabolism.
+The MSI registration is not included in this github.
+See Methods of the paper.

 ## 🎯 Project Summary